Enclosed you are going to find seven critical steps that if you strictly follow, will make you more money than you have

-Whether you’re a full time independent broker or just selling life insurance part time, create a marketing library of the services your offer as well as individual selling sheets on each of those services.
+Whether you’re a full time independent broker or just selling life insurance part time, create a marketing library of the services your offer as well as individual selling sheets on each of those products and services.

 Or, you can contact a graphic design company to create a consistent look for all your pieces to make you look like a rock star to your clients.
 My suggestion is to look at Upwork or Fiverr and find a really good freelancer.

 The easiest way to do this is piggy back on what we have already done here at Redbird.